Part of Framework Positioning

 Why this boundary matters

 A human being is too rich, complex and layered to be fully captured by one model.
+Biological, psychological, social, cultural, relational, existential and bodily layers can all influence experience and behavior.

 What HSP does do